chreliot/senate-howto/main.md

  * Special Committee on the Academic Calendar
  * Special Committee on Environmental Health and Safety

-**Subcommittees** are effectively special committees constituted by one of the standing committees; accordingly, they report to their parent standing committees rather than directly to the Senate, usually once per semester.
+**Subcommittees** are effectively special committees constituted by one of the standing committees; accordingly, they report to their parent standing committees rather than directly to the SEC, usually once per semester.
 There are currently four subcommittees listed in the By-laws:

  * Academic Review Committee (reports to UAAC)
  * Committee on the Library (reports to P&B)